OnlyYennvy/OnlyYennvy/README.md

 <p>

- <p align="center"> I don't have much to put on a DNI list, just things on general.
-However - if you are under 13 please dni. </p>
+ <p align="center"> Artist and a someone who codes sometimes idfk, Also a planned mcyt </p>
 <p>